Providing assistance to external administrators - Books records and RATA

 Your Corporations Act obligations

-As you may know, an external administrator (eg a liquidator, receiver or administrator) has been appointed to the company with which you are associated.
-In this situation, the Corporations Act 2001 requires:
+As you may know, an external administrator has been appointed to the company with which you are associated.
+In this situation, the Corporations Act 2001 (Corporations Act) requires:

 Substantial penalties may apply

-Penalties imposed by the Court may include fines of up to $5,500 or imprisonment for breach of certain obligations by an officer.
+Penalties imposed by the court may include fines of over $10,000 or imprisonment for breach of certain obligations by an officer.

-If an officer fails to comply with Court orders to fulfil their responsibilities within the required time, they may commit a continuing offence and may be liable to further prosecution.
-A continuing offence can attract an additional fine of up to $55 per day until the relevant obligation is complied with.
+If an officer fails to comply with court orders to fulfil their responsibilities within the required time, they may commit a continuing offence and may be liable to further prosecution.
+A continuing offence can attract an additional daily fine until the relevant obligation is complied with.

 Some relevant sections of the Corporations Act for a company in external administration are listed below.
 For full details of your responsibilities see the Corporations Act itself.
 You may want to seek your own legal advice on how to comply with these and your other legal obligations.